 Choose a wearing pattern to fit you

-It can be a bit confusing knowing whether to wear daily, month or 2-weekly lenses.
+It can be a bit confusing knowing whether to wear daily contact lenses, monthly contact lenses or two weekly contact lenses.
 Fortunately, it’s up to you which one feels the most comfortable and suits you best.

-• 2-weekly lenses: A middle ground between dailies and monthlies, you still need to clean them at night but don’t have to wait as long to replace them.
+2-weekly lenses: A middle ground between dailies and monthlies, you still need to clean and store them at night but don’t have to wait as long to replace them.
 This means you can enjoy fresh lenses more often.

 Take care when putting in your contacts